KVmix: Gradient-Based Layer Importance-Aware Mixed-Precision Quantization for KV Cache: Methodology

-In the self-attention mechanism, the Key and Value are computed by applying linear transformations to the hidden states of the previous layer using KV projection weight matrices and are subsequently combined with the Query to compute the attention output.
-Consequently, the magnitude of KV projection weights alone is insufficient to measure the importance of the Key and Value of each layer, and a more precise evaluation metric is needed.
-To address this problem, we propose the KVmix profiler, a gradient-based method that quantifies the contribution of each layer’s Key and Value to the model’s output, enabling a judicious mixed-precision quantization strategy.
-Specifically, we compute the $L2$ norm of the gradients of the model’s loss function with respect to the Key and Value projection weight matrices for each model layer, and evaluate the importance of the Key and Value components based on these $L2$ norm values.
+Based on the above analysis, we propose the KVmix profiler, a gradient-based method that quantifies the contribution of each layer’s Key and Value to the model’s output, enabling a judicious mixed-precision quantization strategy.
+Specifically, we compute the $L2$ norm of the gradients of the model’s loss function $L$ with respect to the Key and Value projection weight matrices for each model layer ($\|\nabla_{W_{k_i}} L\|_2$ and $\|\nabla_{W_{v_i}} L\|_2$), and evaluate the importance of the Key and Value components based on these $L2$ norm values.
 KVmix profiler captures the dynamic sensitivity of these parameters during the model inference process, and provides a layer-specific importance metric to support efficient mixed-precision quantization in subsequent inference stages.

 The implementation of KVmix profiler consists of the following three key steps: \textbf{\ding{172} Data preparation and forward propagation}.
 A full-precision model is loaded, and multiple prompts are randomly sampled from a target dataset to serve as input data.
 These prompts are tokenized into input tensors using the tokenizer.
 Leveraging the autoregressive property of LLMs, each input tensor is shifted left by one position to be used as the corresponding label tensor for computing the model’s loss function.
 Subsequently, the loss value for each input is determined through forward propagation. \textbf{\ding{173} Gradient calculation and importance assessment}.
 For the $i$-layer of the model, the gradients of the losses with respect to the projection weights of the Key ($W_{k_i}$) and Value ($W_{v_i}$) are computed independently.
-This process begins with backpropagation to calculate the gradients, i.e., $\nabla_{W_{k_i}}\mathcal{L}$ and $\nabla_{W_{v_i}} \mathcal{L}$, where $\mathcal{L}$ represents the loss function.
-The magnitude of these gradients is then evaluated using the $L2$ norm, i.e., $\| \nabla_{W_{k_i}} \mathcal{L} \|_2$ and $\| \nabla_{W_{v_i}} \mathcal{L} \|_2$.
+This process begins with backpropagation to calculate the gradients, i.e., $\nabla_{W_{k_i}} L$ and $\nabla_{W_{v_i}} L$.
+The magnitude of these gradients is then evaluated using the $L2$ norm, i.e., $\| \nabla_{W_{k_i}} L \|_2$ and $\| \nabla_{W_{v_i}} L \|_2$.
 The importance scores of the Keys and Values for each layer can be expressed as: